akyrillidis/akyrillidis.github.io/_posts/2015-12-16-ALPS_partII.md

 \alpha\_k \mathbf{I} \preceq \nabla ^2 f(\mathbf{x}) \preceq \beta\_k \mathbf{I}, ~ ~ ~ ~\forall k\text{-sparse vectors}.
 $$
 This is also related to the notion of restricted strong convexity and smoothness in [9-10].

+### Conclusion

+It is obvious that computing such step sizes in practice is inefficient.
+That being said, in the next post:

++ We will describe some adaptive step size strategies for IHT.
++ We will start introducing the ALPS framework, that includes IHT as a special case.

 **A small note on RIP constants and convergence rate.**
 As a concluding remark for this post, I would like to note the significance of RIP constants